38 products

 Wealth management technology is not a single category.
 RIAs typically assemble a stack of CRM (Redtail, Salesforce, Wealthbox), portfolio management and performance reporting (Orion, Black Diamond, Addepar, Tamarac), and financial planning (eMoney, MoneyGuide, RightCapital).
 Independent broker-dealers consolidate more functions on Envestnet's wealth platform or LPL's ClientWorks.
 Private banks and global wealth managers run institutional platforms — Avaloq, Temenos Wealth, Charles River, Aladdin Wealth — that integrate with their core banking systems.

 Addepar dominates ultra-high-net-worth multi-family-office reporting because of its strength with alternative assets, complex ownership structures, and account aggregation.
-Orion and Black Diamond compete on advisor workflow, billing, and trading integration for the broad RIA market. eMoney and MoneyGuide each own roughly a third of the financial-planning seat market in the U.S. independent channel.
+Orion and Black Diamond compete on advisor workflow, billing, and trading integration for the broad RIA market.
+EMoney and MoneyGuide each own roughly a third of the financial-planning seat market in the U.S. Independent channel.

 Procurement should prioritise custodian integrations (Schwab, Fidelity, Pershing, BNY, RBC), rebalancing and tax-loss harvesting depth, household-level reporting, and the path to a unified client portal.
 Read our Orion vs Black Diamond comparison, the RIA tech stack guide, and the banking software hub.